prapr/prapr/README.md

 ## Publications
 PraPR is a research project and part of [Ali Ghanbari](https://ali-ghanbari.github.io/)'s Ph.D. thesis at [The University of Texas at Dallas](https://www.utdallas.edu/).
-This thesis is being supervised by [Dr. Lingming Zhang](https://www.utdallas.edu/~lxz144130/).
 The paper that introduces the idea of PraPR, and conducts an extensive empirical study on state-of-the-art APR techniques, is accepted for publication in the technical track of 28th ACM SIGSOFT International Symposium on Software Testing and Analysis (**ISSTA 2019**).
 Please use the following BibTeX snippet in case you wish to cite our work.